Argonne, University of Chicago scientists perform initial measurements through a 52-mile fiber-optic testbed.

 “Inaugurating this quantum loop is a significant step for Chicago and the nation in building a large-scale quantum network that can enable secure data transmissions over long distances,” said principal investigator David Awschalom, senior scientist in the Materials Science Division at Argonne, Liew Family Professor in Molecular Engineering at the University of Chicago, and director of the Chicago Quantum Exchange.
 “The loop will enable us to identify and address challenges in operating a quantum network and can be scaled to test and demonstrate communication across even greater distances to help lay the foundation for a quantum internet.”

-Argonne scientists Joe Heremans, Alan Dibos and Gary Wolfowicz, who worked on the quantum loop project, demonstrated the operation of the testbed by generating and transmitting optical pulses through one and then both fiber loops.
+Argonne scientists Joe Heremans, Alan Dibos, and Gary Wolfowicz, who worked on the quantum loop project, demonstrated the operation of the testbed by generating and transmitting optical pulses through one and then both fiber loops.
 They witnessed a delay of 200 microseconds for the transit time of the laser pulse along one fiber loop, which is consistent with the speed of light in the glass fiber.

 They also began to use the loop for a series of experiments, including transmitting signals from photons emitted from ensembles of ions.
 These ions can be used as a quantum memory for the network.
 A functional quantum memory, which entails the storage and retrieval of quantum states, is a key technological advance needed for quantum communication and a quantum internet.

 “We will need many of these quantum memories spaced out over about 100 km to relay the quantum signal through a network.
-The quantum loop enables us to test and refine this quantum memory technology before deploying it in large scale,” said Tian Zhong, scientist in the Nanoscience and Technology Division at Argonne, and assistant professor of molecular engineering at the University of Chicago.
+The quantum loop enables us to test and refine this quantum memory technology before deploying it on a large scale,” said Tian Zhong, scientist in the Nanoscience and Technology Division at Argonne, and assistant professor of molecular engineering at the University of Chicago.

 “Research leading to science infrastructure such as the quantum loop will ensure that America remains a world leader in this pivotal, rapidly evolving field which will open up important new avenues of investigation in areas like quantum data transfer and secure communications,” said DOE Under Secretary of Science Paul Dabbar.
 “We look forward to continued increased support and accomplishment for this and other areas of quantum information science.”